 Bulimia involves the same procedure, with vomiting used as the method of calorie control.
 Some physicians are calling Aspire Assist’s inspiration, “Medically sanctioned bulimia.”

 A well-kept secret says surgery alone isn’t the answer.
-Research concludes that five years after surgery, nearly half of candidates have regained much of their weight-loss.
+The research concludes that five years after surgery, nearly half of candidates have regained much of their weight-loss.

 Hundreds of pricey medications for blood sugar control, as well as surgical treatments for diabetes and its complications, have been advanced to counter an American shock-wave of obesity.